Perkedel/HexagonEngine/Documents/What's-Behind-HexagonEngine-Name.md

 ## Disclaimer
 Please keep in mind however, if your franchise appeared without your consent, and felt offended, do not angery first!
 We are only allowed to implement proprietary franchise for open source platform render for content without permission asked. those non-permission asked content will only available for Open Source platform only like Linux and are not available for proprietary operating system.
 You will be asked for permission if we are planning to also render the content to Windows and Please consider appropriate amount of monet should be paid for.

-for Libre and no need ask permission content, they are available to not proprietary platform obviously.
+for Libre and no need ask permission content, they are available to both Libre and proprietary platform.
+However, there is no guarantee about availability to proprietary platform since the rules they have made hassle and demotivating.

 ## Commercial value Continued
 ### Definitions